MartinBlackburn/jQuery-map/README.md

 [View it in action here](http://martinblackburn.github.com/jQuery-map/)

 ###Notes
-This was written using jQuery 1.8.2
+This will working using jQuery 1.10.1